orbisgis/h2gis/README.md

 additional spatial functions that we (the [Atelier SIG](http://www.irstv.fr/)) develop.

-H2GIS is the main project for the new [OrbisGIS](http://www.orbisgis.org/) data management library and is divided into two subprojects: H2Spatial and H2Drivers.
+H2GIS is the root project for the new [OrbisGIS](http://www.orbisgis.org/) data management library and is divided into two subprojects: H2Spatial and H2Drivers.